 Ginguba torrada (roasted peanuts)

-Angolan cuisine uses a lot of ginguba (peanut) in main dishes and in deserts, but it’s wonderful just like a snack with a cold drink.
-Especially toasted, you can toast at home, in the oven, or buy in the street, vendors toast ginguba in coal.
+Angolan cuisine uses a lot of ginguba (peanut) in main dishes and in desserts, but it’s wonderful just like a snack with a cold drink.
+Especially roasted!

 Picolé is an ice cream that boys sell in the street in a trolley car in the street, especially when it’s hot and in between the crazy traffic.